syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Disable specfic items in dropdown list

-You can prevent some items in the popup list from selecting and it can be achieved by disable the item for specific dropdownlist component by adding the custom class for popup element using [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_CssClass) property
+Prevent some items in the popup list from selecting.
+This can be achieved by disabling the item for a specific dropdownlist component by adding the custom class for the popup element using the [CssClass](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_CssClass) property.

-In below code single list Item is hidden using jsinterop.
+In the following code, a single list Item is hidden using jsinterop.

 % highlight cshtml %}